slep2-0/MyOS/README.md

 UEFI Bootloader -> Kernel.

-Tested with QEMU (64bit this one), built with gcc ffreestanding for no runtime libraries, and stripped to bare metal using objcopy -> then formatted in kali linux to a FAT32 binary (for the UEFI bootloader to load the kernel.bin).
+Tested with QEMU (64bit ver this time), built with gcc ffreestanding for no runtime libraries, and stripped to bare metal using objcopy -> then formatted in kali linux to a FAT32 binary (for the UEFI bootloader to load the kernel.bin).

 Use GCC 4.6.3 (the one im using) with the latest binutils, along with this EDK2 that let me use a UEFI bootloader: https://github.com/tianocore/edk2